google/pytype/DESCRIPTION.rst

 Finally, pytype generates files of inferred type information, located by default in ``.pytype/pyi``.
-You can use this information to type-annotate the corresponding source file, replacing ``module.py`` with the file's import path:
+You can use this information to type-annotate the corresponding source file, replacing ``module.py`` with the file’s import path:

 ::

    merge-pyi -i module.py .pytype/pyi/module.pyi

 Requirements
 ------------

-You need a Python 2.7 or 3.5+ interpreter to run pytype, as well as an interpreter in ``$PATH`` for the Python version of the code you're analyzing.
+You need a Python 2.7 or 3.5+ interpreter to run pytype, as well as an interpreter in ``$PATH`` for the Python version of the code you’re analyzing.

 Platform support: